A long time ago, I had a stalker. He still pops up now and then. I like to think I can help others in the same situation.

 You have to establish if your suspicions are true.
 There’s no point being constantly worried that you are being spied on if it isn’t actually happening.

-One really easy way to do this is to test them.
-If they are the sort of people who seem to delight in letting you know that they are aware of what’s going on in your life.
-Have telephone conversations inside your home and car mentioning some untrue event.
-Such as you’ve booked a cruise ship vacation, or you are thinking of buying a parrot, or you have invited a relative to move in with you.
-Something preposterous and easily disproved.
-Then see if this information is repeated back to you by your neighbors.
-If it is, then you know they are listening to everything they say.
-Don’t let on that you are aware of their spying behavior.
-Also be careful not to say anything that could damage your own reputation if it got spread around.
+- Test for eavesdropping.
+If they are the sort of people who seem to delight in letting you know that they are aware of what’s going on in your life, then test them.
+Have telephone conversations inside your home and car mentioning some untrue event (for example, you’ve booked a cruise ship vacation, you are thinking of buying a parrot, or you have invited a relative to move in with you; something preposterous).
+Then, see if your neighbor repeats this information back to you.
+If it is, then you have proof that they are listening to everything you say.
+Note: Don’t let them know that you are aware of their spying.
+Also, be careful not to say anything that could damage your own reputation if it got spread around.

-Send yourself some interesting-looking, but bogus mail.
+- Test for mail tampering.
+Send yourself some interesting-looking but bogus mail.
 Check to see if the envelope has been opened or torn ‘accidentally’.
 Keep the evidence.